solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 The console output message `Insert: Affected 1 rows` should be displayed.

-The third code snippet utilizes the `pg_queryd, just like the first code snippet.
+The third code snippet utilizes the `pg_query()` method, just like the first code snippet.
 However, it also utilizes the `PostgreSQLi_fetch_assoc()` method to parse the result set.

 ``` php